 The House is engaged in a process of continuous progress and improvement regarding waste management in its workshops, boutiques, and head offices around the world.
 Their waste recovery rate is one of the key indicators, monitored by the House’s Quality and Environment Department.
 In 2020, our workshops were able to recycle or reuse 100% of their plastic waste, 100% of their paper and cardboard waste, 100% of their wood waste, 100% of their metals and 100% of the canvas scraps from our "Le Pliage" bags.
 Dedicated teams are forming partnerships with various organizations to develop new innovative recycling solutions.
 Regarding packaging and paper, Longchamp favors FSC-certified materials, an ecolabel that guarantees sustainable forest management, the well-being of forest workers, the protection of biodiversity, and the preservation of the rights of indigenous populations.
 Whenever it is possible, the brand recycles diverse materials such as scrap leather, textiles, pallets, cardboard, plastic, paper, etc., to give them a second life.
 Dedicated teams are setting up partnerships with various organizations to develop innovative recycling solutions.
 The development and production teams are also exploring the use of recycled materials in the collections.

 What measures are Longchamp implementing to reduce its energy consumption and CO2 emissions?

 To limit lighting needs, Longchamp’s workshops are designed to favor as much natural light as possible.
 The House also implements innovative insulation, heating, and air conditioning solutions to reduce its energy consumption.
 In 2021, Longchamp fully renovated the 8.000 m2 facades of its workshops in Segré.
 The triple glazing of the new high thermal performance facades also allows for more natural light.
-All Longchamp boutiques are gradually switching to LED lighting to reduce electricity consumption and heat input.
+All Longchamp boutiques, as well as workshops, are gradually switching to LED lighting to reduce electricity consumption and heat input.
 For an international company like Longchamp, air transport, both passenger and freight, is a significant cause of greenhouse gas emissions.
 To limit its impact, all Longchamp employees around the world have given up flying for all their trips that don’t exceed 4 hours by train.
 In parallel, the company is developing teleworking and video conferencing solutions to reduce travel needs.
 To transport its goods, Longchamp favors maritime transport – recognized as the least polluting solution – and limits the use of air transport as much as possible.
 Regarding its road transport needs, the House favors service providers that try to reduce their environmental impact through the use of hybrid, electric, and natural gas vehicles.
 Since it was established, Longchamp has attached great importance to the architectural quality of its production sites and their integration into the surrounding environment.
 Over the years, 12,500 trees have been planted around our workshops, helping to further reduce their carbon footprint.
 The hedgerows typical of the landscape of western France are being preserved and maintained, benefiting biodiversity.
 Since 2019, another 85 different tree species have been planted, including a traditional high-stem orchard.